Virginia Alcoholic Beverage Control Authority: Stores and products

-Virginia ABC has more than 380 stores throughout the Commonwealth.
+Virginia ABC has nearly 400 stores throughout the Commonwealth.

 Virginia ABC offers a selection of merchandise—including mixers, vermouth and Virginia-made wines in addition to liquor—with more than 3,000 items available in the product catalog.
-These products are stored in the 292,285-square-foot Virginia ABC warehouse located in Richmond.
-The warehouse receives product from 15–20 tractor trailer trucks and processes orders for 65–70 ABC stores each work day.
+These products are stored in a 315,000-square-foot distribution center located on a 40-acre site adjacent to a 95,000-square-foot headquarters in western Hanover County.
+Virginia ABC's distribution center receives product from 15–20 tractor trailer trucks and processes orders for 65–70 ABC stores each work day.
 These transactions amount to nearly 17,000 cases of distilled spirits received and shipped daily and more than 4 million each year.
 The agency's retail outlets receive a weekly delivery to restock items available for sale.

 Alcohol prevention and public education programs

-Virginia ABC leads the Commonwealth in alcohol prevention and public education initiatives by offering training and materials for use by licensed establishments, community groups and parents around the state.
+Virginia ABC offers training and materials for use by licensed establishments, community groups and parents around the state.
 Agency education staff develop partnerships, conduct speaking engagements and present programs that promote the responsible consumption of alcoholic beverages to those of age and zero tolerance to those underage and highlight the dangers of alcohol misuse and hazardous behaviors, such as driving under the influence (DUI), binge drinking and public drunkenness.
 In addition, the agency provides thousands of dollars in grant funding to enhance community coalitions and programs at Virginia colleges and universities.

 Virginia ABC develops and implements statewide alcohol education and prevention programming that is based on current data and trends.
 Virginia ABC offers information for elementary schools, middle schools, high schools, colleges, of-age adults, licensees, aging adults, other state agencies, community coalitions, non-profit organizations and faith-based groups.